AntonioAPDL/antonio-aguirre.github.io/research.md

     I am a Ph.D. candidate in the Department of Statistics at the University of California, Santa Cruz, advised by
     <a href="https://users.soe.ucsc.edu/~bruno/" target="_blank" rel="noopener noreferrer">Bruno Sansó</a> and
     <a href="https://raquel.soe.ucsc.edu/" target="_blank" rel="noopener noreferrer">Raquel Prado</a>.
-    My research develops Bayesian time series methods for probabilistic forecasting, with emphasis on quantile modeling, uncertainty quantification, and model selection.
+    My research develops Bayesian time series methods for probabilistic forecasting, with an emphasis on quantile modeling, uncertainty quantification, and scalable inference.
   </p>
   <p class="intro-text">
-    Applications include environmental and hydrological forecasting, where models must be interpretable, efficient, and easy to update as new data arrive.
+    Much of my work is motivated by environmental and hydrological data, but the methods are general and apply to other domains where forecasts must be transparent, efficient, and easy to update as new data arrive.
   </p>

   <!-- Current Projects -->